Telegram RSS Feeds: Auto-Publish Updates to Your Channel (Step-by-Step Guide)

 Step 4: Customize Message Formatting

-- Bold for titles
+- Bold titles:

-- Clean excerpts from descriptions
+- Clean excerpts from the

 Step 5: Test and Monitor